envoyproxy/envoy-website/learn/service-mesh.md

 your internal network does.
 Practically, this means three things:

   - **Expose a single listener for your services to send outbound traffic to.**
-  This matches with the port exposed on your container, e.g. 8000 in the ex ample configs above.
+  This matches with the port exposed on your container, e.g. 8000 in the example configs above.
 Inbound traffic skips Envoy and continues to talk directly to the services.
 Adding a listener to handle incoming traffic will be covered in Advanced Service Mesh (coming soon!).

   - **Serve the full route table in all sidecars**.
-B By exposing all services to all other services, you’ll ensure nothing breaks on the first iteration.
+By exposing all services to all other services, you’ll ensure nothing breaks on the first iteration.
   If you have a [Front Proxy](front-proxy), re-using these routes can save time.
 If not, it’s straightforward to create a